Omraam Mikhaël Aïvanhov: Life

 On July 22, 1937, he arrived in France penniless, with no knowledge of French and only one contact person in France, Stella Bellemin, a Bulgarian expatriate.
 However, Aivanhov turned out to be an excellent linguist.
 He took no money from his students or charged for his lectures apart from one exception when touring America.
 The money was banked and used later for a publishing project.
 On January 29, 1938, he gave his first public talk in the Luxembourg Hall, Place de la Sorbonne.
 This was the first of over 5000 conferences.
 In 1944 he published his first collection of talks.
 On January 21, 1948, he was arrested on a false charge and sentenced to 4 years in prison, but in March 1950 he was released.

 He taught mainly in France, and he created the spiritual centers Bonfin in Fréjus, France and Izgrev, Sofia in his native Bulgaria, but also traveled a great deal.
 From 1938 until 1986 he gave some 4,500 talks in French, first of all in France (in Paris and its outskirts, and later at Fréjus in the Var region), and then in Switzerland (spiritual center Videlinata), Canada, the United States, India, Sweden and Norway.
 He also visited many other countries.

 His works which include 44 pocketbooks and 32 complete works are based on his lectures, which were recorded first in shorthand and since 1960 on audio and video tape.
-Finally, in 1972 Prosveta Publishing House released several collections of these talks in the form of books and brochures (translated into 30 languages), CDs and DVDs with subtitles.
+Finally, in 1972 his Publishing House Prosveta released several collections of these talks in the form of books and brochures (translated into 30 languages), CDs and DVDs with subtitles.

 In 1959, he traveled to India, where he met saint, Neem Karoli Baba, whom Baba Ram Dass/Richard Alpert made famous in North America.
 Babaji referred to Aivanhov as 'the French Sadhu' The name Omraam was given to him by three sages who approached Aivanhov while he was in India, meditating and uttered the word 'Omraam' thereafter he was known as Omraam Mikhaël Aïvanhov.
 After this he allowed himself to be called "Master".
-He received French citizenship just before his death.
-He died on December 25, 1986, in Fréjus, France.